Jared-Glenn/Lastborn/README.md

 - https://cryptidz.fandom.com/wiki/Varginha_Devil
 - The three ridged head and red eyes might be a good direction to go.

+An Adalonean hangman discovers these new lastborn.
+Perhaps they initially clash, but soon grow respect for one another.
+(This will depend a great deal on what the whistlers might have made them for.)

 NOTE: Their article on Venezualan Hairy Dwarves is fairly robust: https://cryptidz.fandom.com/wiki/Venezuelan_Hairy_Dwarves